poanetwork/blockscout-terraform/README.md

 - The region should be left at `us-east-1` as some of the other regions fail for different reasons.
 - The `bucket` and `dynamodb_table` can be edited but should have an identical prefix.
 - The `key_name` should start with the `prefix` and can only contain 5 characters and must start with a letter.
+- The `user_data_s3_bucket` needs to be the name of the S3 bucket you want to store and retrieve user data dumps
 - The `db_password` can be a changed to any alphanumeric value.
 - The `db_instance_class` and `db_storage` are not required but are defaulted to `db.m4.large` and `100`GB respectively.
 - The `alb_ssl_policy` and `alb_certificate_arn` are required in order to force SSL usage.